• Skip to primary navigation

 How to Protect a Wood Table: How I Sealed Our Restoration Hardware & Pottery Barn Tables

 There are several different products you can successfully use to seal wood tables but one of the most important things to me was finding something that didn’t significantly darken the natural color of my table or make it shiny.
-The first wood table we had in our kitchen is Restoration Hardware’s Dumont dining table (it’s no longer available but {this trestle table} is very similar):
+The first table I sealed is Restoration Hardware’s Dumont dining table that we originally had in our kitchen but later moved to our home office (it’s no longer available but {this trestle table} is very similar):

-After remodeling our kitchen, I bought a new wood table for our kitchen (Pottery Barn’s Toscana Dining Table available {here} – mine is the Seadrift finish) and sealed it the same exact way as our Restoration Hardware table, again with results I’ve been thrilled with:
+After remodeling our kitchen, I bought a new wood table for our kitchen (Pottery Barn’s Toscana Dining Table in the Seadrift finish) and sealed it the same exact way as our Restoration Hardware table, again with results I was thrilled with:

 Great post about how to seal and protect a Pottery Barn table without changing the color of it!

-Here’s the step by step of how to get the job done:
+I photographed the step by step of how to get the job done so you know exactly what to do to seal and protect your own wood table…

 Wax will trap any dust or particles on your table so it’s important to give it a good cleaning before sealing it.
 To clean mine, I mix a drop of clear dishwashing liquid into a bowl of warm water, dampen a microfiber cloth with it, wring out any excess, and wipe down the entire table.